1988 Summer Paralympics: Medal table

 The top ten listed NOCs by the number of gold medals are listed below.
 The host nation, South Korea, is highlighted.

 Participating delegations

 Sixty delegations took part in the Seoul Paralympics.
 Burma, which had taken part in the previous Games, was absent.
 The Seoul Paralympics occurred weeks after the 8888 Uprising and the military coup which brought the State Peace and Development Council to power.
 Burma would return as Myanmar in 1992.

-The Soviet Union made its Summer Paralympic début, previously participating in the 1988 Winter Paralympics.
+The Soviet Union made its Summer Paralympic debut, previously participating in the 1988 Winter Paralympics.
 It was not only the USSR's first participation in the Summer Games but was also to be its last, as the Union was dissolved before the 1992 Summer Paralympics.
 It won a total of 56 medals, of which 21 were gold.
 Other countries who made first appearances were Bulgaria, Cyprus, Iran, Macau, Morocco, Oman, Philippines, Singapore and Tunisia.